Salix-OS/docs.salixos.org/content/faq/icons-missing-in-xfce/_index.md

 ---
 title: "Icons Missing in the Xfce Menu"
-menutitle: "Icons missing in Xfce"
+linktitle: "Icons missing in Xfce"
 ---

 If you installed a new software package and the respective icons are